 Take supplements to fill the gaps.
 Along with needing to eat after you work out and having to have protein.
 Supplements are a huge factor in success as well.
 Now you don’t need to start taking all of these supplements as soon as you start working out.
 This is just to fill the gaps of what you might be missing.
 So first focus on your nutrition.
 Are you actually eating enough?
 Are you eating protein and nutrient dense foods?
 After you’ve done all those things then address your multivitamins, greens and things of that nature.
 You then can consider things like pre-workout and post workout supplements.
 These are to assist you in giving you nutrients and vitamins you may not be able to get in the food that you’re eating.

 Consistency is actually key.
 It doesn’t matter what workouts you do and where you go to work out.
 If you don’t stay consistent in it it’s pointless.
 Its the same as if you mow your lawn one time really well.
 Then ignore it for the rest of the year, you will most likely have a crappy lawn.
 Just like if you find the perfect program and are eating really well and stick to it for two months.
 Only to ditch everything and go back to unhealthy habits.
-You will most likely get crappy results also.
+You will most likely get crappy results.
 Whether it’s yoga, running, weight training, CrossFit or Pilates.
-Do you things that you can actually stay consistent in.
+Do things that you can actually stay consistent in.
 You want to have habits that you can stick to for life, not just for the next 12 weeks.
 So when you’re starting a new program or trying to implement things.
 Think is this something you can actually stick to and stay consistent in.
 You’re better off doing something minor for a year and continuing on from there.
 Then doing something major and only being able to stick to it for a month or two.

 You don't have to workout everyday.
 The hours and hours I wasted forcing myself to work out every single day for so long.
 It actually makes me so sad for myself thinking about it.
 It’s kind of pathetic but it’s what I thought I had to do in order to be fit.
 My body would be so sore and I would force a workout.
 Or if I was too sore to lift I would force myself to run or swim.
 I never got the results I wanted doing it this way.
 I wasn’t fueling myself correctly.
 I wasn’t allowing my body to recover and build the muscle that I was trying to build.
 I was a slave to working out I had such a toxic relationship with it, it consumed everything.
 That is a topic for another day.
 But what I want to strongly emphasize is that your body needs rest, it needs time to recover.
 Working out every day can take away from that and leave you with disappointing results.
 I used to force myself into exercising every day and not just a walk.
-It would have to be a run or lifting or like I said swimming.
-Now I work out four days a week.
+It would have to be a run or lifting or swimming.
+Now I work out four to five days a week.
 I feel good when I work out.
 I feel strong and I walk every day to get me outside and get my body moving.
 I’m pretty sedentary during the day so it’s a great break for me.
 But working out every day?
 Not for me, that’s for sure.

 Form is more important than the weight you're lifting.
 I actually injured my back and still deal with it from time to time because of this.
 I had no idea what I was doing in some of my workouts.
 I would just lift as heavy as I could or do as many reps as I possibly could.
 Because that’s what I was supposed to do, right?
 Thank God I married a physical therapist and he brought me down to earth and what I need to do to not break my knees in my 30s.
 I have learned so much from him and through my own research and time spent working out.
 It doesn’t matter how much weight you’re lifting.
 If you’re not engaging your muscles and lifting the right way you could do more damage than anything else.
 So if you’re not sure if your form is correct.
 Be sure to meet with a personal trainer a few times or have a trusted workout buddy to help you.